Definition of 'seemingly'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Taking advantage of these will transform your perspective on life and on seemingly productive habits.
 Times, Sunday Times (2016)No sooner is one problem seemingly resolved than another couple pop up their heads.
 Times, Sunday Times (2013)How can sociology help us to better understand something as seemingly technical as modern medicine?
 Sociology (1995)The transition from documentaries to comedies was seemingly effortless.
 Times, Sunday Times (2009)It came as a shock from such a seemingly gentle man.
 Times, Sunday Times (2006)And all those seemingly endless volumes may serve a significant purpose.
 What the Bee Knows - reflections on myth, symbol and story (1989)The other wins less often and by fewer strokes and has an elegant and seemingly effortless swing.
 Times, Sunday Times (2014)Here was a man seemingly prepared to bankroll them on the sweetest of terms.
 Times, Sunday Times (2008)His seemingly effortless charm hid a sharp business brain.
 The Sun (2010)He has come back for this campaign seemingly a changed man.
-The Sun (2012)They are recruiting many young men from the seemingly endless stream of migrants passing through the land that they now control.
-Times, Sunday Times (2016)These verses seemingly contradict one another.
+The Sun (2012)These verses seemingly contradict one another.
 Times, Sunday Times (2013)In the parasitic church, the energy demands are seemingly limitless.
 Christianity Today (2000)She remained single, seemingly unhappy with life.
 FRIENDS FOR LIFE (2003)It inspired something seemingly impossible: instant loyalty.
 Times, Sunday Times (2010)He has come a long way since, leading a seemingly charmed life.
 Times, Sunday Times (2016)From this point the police were seemingly always one step behind Moat.
 Times, Sunday Times (2010)It definitely is worth the joy of leaving a bank over something as seemingly trifling as a 6 charge.
 Times, Sunday Times (2014)His good-natured humour and seemingly limitless fund of anecdotes was much admired by other barristers and by the Bench.
 Times, Sunday Times (2006)The Juventus ace is known for his tough tackling and seemingly limitless energy but he also hit 11 goals for his club this season.
 The Sun (2014)

 Trends of 'seemingly'